Chehabism

 Chehabism (also spelt Shehabism or Shihabism; الشِهابية) is a political ideology in Lebanon which follows the principles of former president and army general Fouad Chehab.
 The ideology later influenced the presidency of Charles Helou and Élias Serkis.
 The writer Marwan Harb is considered one of the most prominent authors who have written about Chehabism and analyzed it as a modernizing political project.

 Ideology

 Chehab's rule was a delicate balancing act of maintaining relative harmony between the nation's Christian and Muslim populations.
 He followed the path and principles of dialogue and moderation coupled with public reforms, which came to be known as Chehabism.
 Generally deeply respected for his honesty and integrity, Chehab is credited with a number of reform plans and regulations to create a modern administration and efficient public services.
 That eventually brought him into conflict with the traditional feudal, confessional, and clan-based politicians, who saw their grip on power diminishing.
+Chehab embraced social democracy but also economic liberalism.